-Step 1 Starting the sentence
+Starting the sentence

-Step 2 Using action words
+Using action words

-Step 3 Being concise and specific
+Being concise and specific

-When completing your course inventory, whether for initial training, electives, or recredentialing courses, ASAP-NYCB has established a standard of one objective per hour of training.
-The following guide is intended to help you write effective objectives that match your course content with the relevant certifications competencies (KSAs) of the course you are submitting for review.
+ASAP-NYCB expects one objective per training hour.
+The following guide is to help you write effective objectives that match your course content with the CARC & CRPA competencies (KSAs).

 Step 1: A typical course objective will start with a variation of the phrase: "By the end of this class, students will be able to..."